comp110-lytle/comp110/site/resources/setup/workspace.md

    - Mac: `Command+Shift+P`
 3. Type in "Git: Clone" (without the quotes) and press `Enter`.
    - If you do not see this option after installing course software previously, try rebooting your computer.
-4. Copy the following URL: `https://github.com/comp110-24f/comp110-24f-workspace.git`
+4. Copy the following URL: `https://github.com/comp110-25ss1/comp110-25ss1-workspace.git`
    - Right Click and Paste the copied URL into the text box that appeared in VS Code after the previous step.
    - Or use the Paste keyboard shortcut: `Control+V` Windows / `Command+V` Mac
 5. Press Enter and you will be asked where you want your course workspace repository to be saved on your computer.
-Accepting the default suggestion is OK, but if you have a folder you would prefer to keep the course work go ahead and select it.
-Trying to move your workspace after this step and should be avoided until the semester ends.
+Accepting the default suggestion is OK, but if you have a folder you would prefer to keep the course work go ahead and select it. **Please don't move this workspace until after the semester has ended.**
-6. Press OK when asked if you would like to Open the repository after it downloads.
+6. Press OK when asked if you would like to open the repository after it downloads.

 ## 5. Setup your Backup Workspace on GitHub

-1. Navigate a web browser to <a href="https://classroom.github.com/a/srbJNnQy" target="_blank">https://classroom.github.com/a/srbJNnQy</a>
+1. Navigate a web browser to <a href="https://classroom.github.com/a/gvy-hoBT" target="_blank">https://classroom.github.com/a/gvy-hoBT</a>
 2. Click "Skip to the next step" when prompted to select your user / identification
 3. Click "Accept this Assignment"
-4. When the workspace is getting setup you may need to refresh until it tells you you're ready to go!
+4. When the workspace is getting setup, you may need to refresh until it tells you you're ready to go!
-5. Click the link to your personal backup repository that looks something like this `https://github.com/comp110-24f/comp110-24f-workspace-KrisJordan` (except instead of `KrisJordan` you will see your GitHub username).
+5. Click the link to your personal backup repository that looks something like this `https://github.com/comp110-25ss1/comp110-workspace-iHinks` (except instead of `iHinks` you will see your GitHub username).
 6. Look for the "Quick setup- if you've done this kind of thing before" box.
 You will see the same link that you clicked on to get here in step 5.
 Copy that text or click the copy to clipboard (overlapping squares) button.
 7. In VSCode, open the _View_ menu and select _Command Palette_, the shortcut for this menu is:
    - Windows: `Control+Shift+P`